-- Invitations - Since this is such an informal gathering, you can generally invite friends by word of mouth, by phone, or by e-mail.
+Since this is such an informal gathering, you can generally invite friends by word of mouth, by phone, or by e-mail.
 However, a printed infusion can be a nice touch.
 Consider these printable Super Bowl party invitations if you'd like to send a written invitation.
 Be sure to ask guests to RSVP so that you'll have an idea of how much food you'll need.

-- Televisions - If you have the space and multiple TVs in your home, consider moving them all into the party room.
-Keep the volume up on only one television, using an extra set of speakers if possible to make sure everyone can hear it.
-The extra televisions should be placed around the room so that all of your guests have a front row seat for the game.
+If you have the space and multiple TVs in your home, consider moving several into the party room.
+Keep the volume up on only one television, using an extra set of speakers, if possible, to make sure everyone can hear it.
+The extra televisions should be placed around the room so that all of your guests have a front-row seat for the game.
 You'll also want to make sure there is a television tuned to the game near where the food is set up so that guest can keep up with the action while munching on finger foods at the buffet.

 If children or others who aren't big football fans will be in attendance, it would be a good idea to have some alternative activities prepared.
 Plan ahead for kid-friendly Super Bowl activities to keep the littles occupied.
 Consider setting up another room in the house with tables, chairs, and board games, or provide a corner of the main party room for those who wish to sit and chat.